JimGrange/mixtur/cran-comments.md

-## Initial Submission
+## Resubmission
-This is the initial submission of the package to CRAN.
+This is the a revised submission of the package to CRAN to respond to CRAN comments on our original submission.

+In this resubmission we have:

+* Removed the redundant "An R Package..." from the package's title
+* Shortened the name to less than 65 characters

 ## Test environments
 * local OS Cataline v.10.15.7, R 4.0.2